weavedawg74/Shopping-List-with-React/README.md

 * React
 * SASS
 * Git

-## Tasks to Tackle:
-* Make the category cards collapsible.
-* Make the category cards draggable and droppable.

 ## Future Improvements:
 1. I would like to add the ability to share/save the list with other users(family) that would allow them to add items to the list without losing any of the previously added data.